serverless/serverless/docs/providers/fn/cli-reference/create.md

 <!--
-title: Serverless Framework Commands - Kubeless - Create
+title: Serverless Framework Commands - Fn - Create
 menuText: create
 menuOrder: 1
 description: Creates a new Service in your current working directory